blackshibe/luabsge/README.md

 ## todo

--   Meshes don't render with non-RT
+-   RT Test improvements
+-   Audio
+-   Physics
+-   UTF-8 Rendering
 -   Create a universal class constructor
--   Make creating new classes easier
 -   Text rendering has really weird positioning
 -   Text rendering cuts off with high scale (you need to resize the window once to fix it)